ooples/pine_script_docs/source/primer/First_indicator.rst

 - Click "Save" and choose a name for your script.
 Your script is now saved in TradingView's cloud, but under your account's name.
 Nobody but you can use it.
 - Click "Add to Chart" in the Editor's menu bar.
 The MACD indicator appears in a separate *Pane* under your  chart.

-This is what your chart should look like:
+Your first Pine script is running on your chart, which should look like this:

 .. image:: images/FirstIndicator-VersionA.png

-Let's look at the code, line by line:
+Let's look at our script's code, line by line:

 Line 1: ``//@version=5``
     This is a comment containing a compiler directive that tells the compiler the script will use version 5 of Pine.